vovinacci/OpenCore-ASUS-ROG-MAXIMUS-XI-HERO/README.md

 bash -c "$(curl -fsSL raw.githubusercontent.com/vovinacci/OpenCore-ASUS-ROG-MAXIMUS-XI-HERO/master/create-efi.sh)"
 ```

-This should download all necessary packages and extract files to the `EFI` folder in current directory.
+This should download all necessary packages and extract files to the `EFI` folder in the current directory.

 Two things to be done manually before moving everything to actual EFI partition:
 - Replace `{{SERIAL}}`, `{{BOARDSERIAL}}` and `{{SMUUID}}` with actual values in `config.plist`.
 If you don't have one, great example on how to do this could be found [here](https://dortania.github.io/OpenCore-Post-Install/universal/iservices.html#generate-a-new-serial).